 The first study tested mice who had occurrences of repetitive behavior that mimics the experience of adults with OCD.

 The scientist rounded up mice that displayed strong compulsory behaviors and dosed them in two different ways.
 First, they gave some mice a specific cannabinoid that positively affects the CB1 receptors in the endocannabinoid system.
-That is, the mice were dosed with a chemical that boosts the part of the central nervous system that is affected by cannabis.
+That is, doctors dosed the mice with a chemical boosting the part of the central nervous system cannabis affects.
 After treatment, those mice showed significantly less compulsive behavior.